leecr1215/leecr1215/README.md

 🌱 Hello my name is Chelim.

-🎓 I'm majoring in computer science and engineering at Chungnam National University.
+🎓 I'm majoring in computer science and engineering

 💗 I'm interested in web programming.